WebOrigami/docs/content/builtins/origami/xmlDom.md

 supertitle: "Origami."
 ---

 This parses the given XML text into a DOM structure, which it returns as a plain JavaScript object.
 This object has the same format used by the related [`Origami.htmlDom`](htmlDom.html) builtin.
+See also support for [XML files](/language/fileTypes.html#xml-files).

 ## Example